-In a parsing program, the function of the executive routine will be to determine what units to look for and where to look for them.
+In this type of parsing program, the function of the executive routine will be to determine what units to look for and where to look for them.
 The aim of the subroutines will be to provide the means for carrying out the necessary searches.

-The design principle for this type of parsing program will be the well-known one of modularization: the subroutines of the program will consist of self-contained and interchangeable modules.
-The modules will be of two kinds: analytic modules, the purpose of which will be to perform tasks of linguistic analysis such as the determination of the internal structure and external functioning of the different constructions that are to be recognized; housekeeping modules which are to insure that the program is at all times aware of where it stands.
-The latter means the following: the program has to know what word it is dealing with, the program has to know at each step how far a given search is allowed to go and what points it is not allowed to go beyond, the program has to be informed at all times of the necessary location information such as sentence boundaries, word positions in the sentence, search distances, etc.
+The design principle for such a parsing program will be the well-known one of functional subroutinization: the program will contain a set of self-contained and interchangeable subroutines designed to perform individual functions.

+The subroutines will be of two kinds: analytic subroutines, the purpose of which will be to perform tasks of linguistic analysis such as the determination of the internal structure and external functioning of the different constructions that are to be recognized, and housekeeping subroutines, which are to insure that the program is at all times aware of where it stands.
+The latter means the following: the program has to know what word it is dealing with; the program has to know at each step how far a given search is allowed to go and what points it is not allowed to go beyond; the program has to be informed at all times of the necessary location information, such as sentence boundaries, word positions in the sentence, search distances, etc.